Vocco/aoc_2015/docs/day01/user_guide.md

 <!-- SPDX-License-Identifier: MIT -->
 <!-- Copyright (c) Vojtech Krajnansky -->
 # User Guide for Santa's Floor Direction Helper
-This guide explains how to use the program to determine the final floor based on a sequence of floor directions, leveraging the provided utilities.
+This guide explains how to use the program to determine the final floor and the position of the first direction which leads to a basement floor based on a sequence of directions, leveraging the provided utilities.

 ## 1 Program Overview
 ### 1.1 Purpose
+The program calculates:
-The program calculates the final floor from a sequence of directions using the following rules:
+- The **final floor** from a sequence of directions using the following rules:
   - `"("` indicates moving **up** one floor.
   - `")"` indicates moving **down** one floor.
+- The **position of the first instruction leading to a basement floor** (floor -1), if such a position exists.

 ### 1.2 Requirements
 - Python version: **3.10 or higher**